PROJECT 562 -- REBIRTH OF NATIONS

 One nation done, 561 to go.

 In 2012, the U.S. government formally recognized 562 native nations.
-Beyond the better-known Navajo and Hopi and Cherokee lay a patchwork of peoples, bloodied but unbowed.
+Beyond the better-known Navajo, Hopi, and Cherokee lay a patchwork of peoples, bloodied but unbowed.
 Once a year we remember them on “the other Columbus Day,” aka Indigenous Peoples Day.

 But Matika Wilbur has spent the last decade remembering, honoring, and photographing all 562 nations.
 Her Project 562 is “a love letter to indigenous Americans,” Forbes wrote.
 The book is also an antidote to tired stereotypes.